The kitchen is the most dangerous room in the house, so kitchen safety is important.

 7. Wipe Down Surfaces After Cooking

-If you don't wipe your kitchen surfaces down after cooking, you're inviting nasty creatures into your home: pathogens, insects (ants in particular), and mice (maybe even rats).
+If you don't wipe your kitchen surfaces down, you're inviting nasty creatures into your home: not just pathogens, but insects (ants in particular) and mice as well (maybe even rats).
 These creatures live off human mess, and they love it when people neglect to wipe down their kitchen surfaces.
+And they bring even more pathogens into your home.

 You don't need to sanitize with bleach (although it sure doesn't hurt), but some sort of all-purpose cleaner is necessary.
 Get rid of the crumbs, and get those surfaces gleaming.
 Put the cutting board in the dishwasher if you can, or spray it with cleaner and wipe it down as thoroughly as you do the counters.